Hari-1925/ScamShield_SDK/README.md

 - **TRAI-compliant** SMS header parsing for Indian telecom standards.
 - **Works fully offline** after initial model download.

----

-## 📜 License

-This project was built for as a initial prototype for IQOO Hackathon-Chennai City Battle.

----

-## 👥 Team

-Built by a team of 3 engineers covering AI/ML, Cloud Architecture, Frontend, Computer Vision, Data Engineering, and DevOps.

----

 > **ScamShield: Protecting every call, message, and video — before the scam succeeds.**